Concoctist/concoct/.github/CONTRIBUTING.md

 * Multi-line `/* ... */` comments are encouraged before functions to document them.

-* Use spaces and not tabs to be consistent with the existing code.
+* Use tabs and not spaces to be consistent with the existing code.

-* Please indent with 2 spaces.
+* A single tab should represent 4 spaces.

 * Custom types specified with `typedef` should have the first letter of their name capitalized.